 Richard Nixon is the most recent Real Life president to be referenced in The West Wing.
 All of the presidents between Nixon and Bartlett, as well as Bartlett himself, are fictional.
 This begs the question, then, of who was Nixon's vice-president, who presumably assumed office upon his resignation?
 Did this fictional president then pardon Nixon, which led to this fictional president losing reelection to another fictional president two years later?

-Alternately, given that elections in The West Wing are two years out of sync with the real world, it's possible that Nixon's resignation prompted a special election in 1974, with a regular four year cycle picking up at that point.
+Alternately, given that presidential elections in The West Wing are two years out of sync with the real world, it's possible that Nixon's resignation prompted a special election in 1974, with a regular four year cycle resetting and picking up at that point.

 In a real-life version of this trope, Steven Moffat admitted on one of the commentary tracks that he couldn't actually film on the real Baker Street at least in part due to the massive amounts of real-world Sherlock Holmes memorabilia and tourist markers.